utdata/rwdir/docs/05-transform.md

 The goal here is: For each race in the data, find the county with the highest percentage for that race.
 You'll use the dplyr commands from this lesson to do it.

+- Start a new notebook that imports the cleaned data from the last assignment.
+Start the notebook name with "02-" so you know the order to run them in the future.
 - Use `mutate()` to create a new column for each race that calculates the percentage for that race.
 You might create columns names like "hispanic_prc" with the formula "(hispanic / total_populaton) * 100".
 Assign those values back to the "census" data frame.
-- Create a series of code chunks, one for each race that does this: Arranges the data so the county with the highest percentage of that race is on top, then use `select()` to show these columns: The total_population, the race total, and the percentage of that race.
+- Create a series of code chunks, one for each race that does this: Arrange the data so the county with the highest percentage of that race is on top, then use `select()` to show these columns: The total_population, the race total, and the percentage of that race.
 - Make sure that each each action is clearly described in Markdown headlines and text, and that each code chunk is named.

 If you feel like you are repeating yourself a lot on this assignment and feel like there should be a better way, I assure you there is.
 We will get to that.